philippekerstens/Group-3/README.md

 4. Run the 'Postgres to ML Model' notebook in its entirety to join the tables and connect the database to the machine learning model.

-## Phase 2: Implementing the machine learning model -
+## Part 2: Implementing the machine learning model -

 ### Machine Learning Model
 1. Description of preliminary data preprocessing: